Shava (band)

 Shava is a band from Finland.
 The band calls its music Suomibhangra (Finnish Bhangra), a genre created by the band itself.
 Finnish Bhangra is a fusion of Finnish lyrics and Punjabi music.
-In 2010 the band released its first album Betoninen kotimaani, which was voted as the audience favorite for the Folk Music Record Of The Year 2010 in Finland.
-The band has toured in Finland, Italy, Germany, Switzerland, France, United Kingdom, Belgium, Netherlands Canada and Iceland.
+In 2010, the band released its first album, Betoninen kotimaani, which was voted as the audience favorite for the Folk Music Record Of The Year 2010 in Finland.
+The band has toured Finland, Italy, Germany, Switzerland, France, United Kingdom, Belgium, Netherlands, Canada and Iceland.